 1. Notification Center Customization

 If you visited Apple’s iOS 5 feature page or watched the keynote, you probably know about Notification Center.
-It’s a revamped design of push notifications, with primary purpose to unite all notifications in one place and remove interruption during your iActivities.
+It’s a revamped design of push notifications, with the primary purpose to unite all notifications in one place and remove interruption during your iActivities.

 Sounds really good, but Notification Center is more flexible than you think.
 By going to Settings > Notifications > (Application), you will be able to customize the center by either turn off the notification center, set numbers of showing items, choose alert style with 3 options available and even set the alert rate.
 It’s your notification center, it’s your will to customize it to your liking.